Pupil Premium Allocation

 Woodlane High School data indicates that there is no gap within the vast majority of areas, between pupils in receipt of PP and their peers.
 The school is meticulous in its analysis and targeted in its approach to Pupil Premium spending.
 The following are small areas for development that may include one or two pupils.
 However, if we are successful in tackling these small areas for improvement, we ensure we maintain our outstanding practice.

-2. Improve the behaviour, attendance, punctuality and general well-being of key groups, specifically:
+- Further improve the behaviour, attendance, punctuality and general well-being of key groups that contain pupils in receipt of pupil premium.

-3. To ensure staff are equipped with increased knowledge and understanding in order to support disadvantaged pupils, specifically:
+- To ensure staff are equipped with increased knowledge and understanding in order to support disadvantaged pupils.

-Download the full Additional Funding planning report below to explore how PP funding will be used to ensure this is achieved in 2017/18.
+Download the full Additional Funding planning report below to explore in greater detail how PP funding will be used.
+Reports from 2014-2018 below also demonstrate how this was used effectively in previous years.

 At Woodlane High School, pupils who receive Pupil Premium (PP) can face a wide range of difficulties.
 These barriers to learning are not typical of every pupil who receives the payment, and are also not limited to those pupils who receive PP.